 - What resources are students using to supplement their course materials?
 What sources are they finding for their research projects?
 Are they properly paraphrasing and citing their information?
 Are they finding credible sources and how do they define authority?
 What tools are faculty members using to find incidents of plagiarism?
 How do students and faculty members connect on social media, and what links do they share with each other?
-This is an opportunity to talk about media literacy in the classroom.
+This is an opportunity to talk about media and digital literacy in the classroom.

 - Academic institutions are being challenged by those with disabilities over lack of student accessibility to course materials.
 Resources such as skill, time, and expense are needed to create and retrofit course materials.
 This track addresses the state of Universal Design in the professional development of faculty pedagogy, the development of new course materials, and the revision of previously developed course materials.

 - As increasingly more no-cost educational resources are available, access to materials such as digital textbooks and learning modules have become widely available and accessible to students and faculty.
 This track will discuss and showcase some of the open educational resources currently being used in various disciplines.